anthonylestone/anthonylestone.github.io/_pages/readinglist.md

 <b><big>2025</big><b>

 *In progress:*
+- *Genius: The Life and Science of Richard Feynman* -- James Gleick
 - *The Catechism of the Council of Trent* -- Pope St. Pius V et al.
-- *Understanding Physics, Vol. I* -- Isaac Asimov
-- *The Great Divorce* -- C. S. Lewis
 - *Backyard Meat Rabbits for Beginners* -- Ann McKenzie

 *Completed:*
+- *Open Letter to Confused Catholics* -- Abp.
+Marcel Lefebvre
+- *The Great Divorce* -- C. S. Lewis
 - *I Accuse the Council* -- Abp.
 Marcel Lefebvre
 - *Understanding Physics, Vol. III* -- Isaac Asimov
 - *Joy to the World* -- Scott Hahn